 Do you charge for travel?

 Travel is included when the destination is within the home counties.
-I can quote you for destinations outside of that, which would normally include a nights accommodation and travel expenses.
+I can quote for destinations outside of that, which would normally include a nights accommodation and travel expenses.

 Can we have a discount?

 I understand the question and realise we all have our own particular budget to stick to.

 Unfortunately, I don’t offer any discount.
 I only shoot a certain number of weddings a year so I can spend the time with my baby twins.
 A wedding on any day, consists of the same amount of work, around 8-10 weeks post-processing to my signature style.